|

 Wi-Fi,

-which means that you're getting a generally more consistent and
+which means that you're generally getting a more consistent

 reliable connection.